readingoutreach/Reading-Festival-Outreach-2016/festival.md

 ### Friday 26th
-Lunchtime at the [Tesco Booze Run](http://jesusdiedfor.me/event/festival-booze-run-26am.html) with 1-2-1 witnessing (with Healing & Prophecy)

-Afternoon at the [Riverside](http://jesusdiedfor.me/event/festival-riverside-26pm.html) with 1-2-1 witnessing (with Healing & Prophecy)

 Evening please join us for a time of [Worship & Soaking in the Holy Spirit](http://jesusdiedfor.me/event/Soaking-200816.html)

 ### Saturday 27th